Important: Participating in the training is at your own risk.

 – If you see someone approaching on the same side of the road, call out Voor! (“fore”).

 – If you see someone approaching on the opposite side of the road, call out Tegen! (“tay-ghen”).

 – If you notice a car approaching from behind which is able to overtake, call out Achter! (“agh-ter”).

 – If you notice bollards in the road ahead, point to the ground on the side of the bollards, and optionally call out Paaltjes! (“pahl-chus”).

 6. All traffic laws apply to us; stop at red lights.
 If part of the group has crossed, wait for the light to turn green and regroup.

 7. Nobody will have to ride back home by themselves if they cannot keep up.
 The pace is determined by the slowest rider.

 8. Riding in the faster groups is your own responsibility.
 If you don’t know the route and/or never have ridden in a paceline, stick to the slow group.
 ‘Graduating’ to the faster groups is always a possibility next time!

 9. Along the routes there are a number of points where extra care must be taken, and or cyclists must yield to other traffic.
-CLICK HERE for a map (in Dutch) with an overview of these locations.

 Practical information for members is available through our Documentation page.